 Honor everyone’s dignity.
-Barry Hart at the Center for Justice and Peacebuilding at Eastern Mennonite University, writes that in conflict situations, as negotiators recognize their own value and worth, they begin to be open to the possibility of the same in others.
+Barry Hart, a professor emeritus at the Center for Justice and Peacebuilding at Eastern Mennonite University where he focused on conflict, integrity and conflict studies, writes that in conflict situations, as negotiators recognize their own value and worth, they begin to be open to the possibility of the same in others.
 “It is this dignity nexus of value and worth within members of the negotiating parties that provides a sense of common humanity and purpose and allows for the possibility of meaningful and workable agreements to emerge.
 Not that this is an easy process or even possible in all cases, but when a bridge between parties is built on the premise of one’s own and the other’s worthiness and value, there is a greater potential for transformational thinking and acting to take place.”

 Build trust within a group as well as between groups.
 Joshua Ballew, a practitioner, notes that in large-scale conflict or tensions, interventions typically occur among only a portion of each group.
 As trust is built between individuals of two groups, there is a risk of a reduction in trust between groups.
 He likens the task to moving stones up a mountain, where the stones correspond to the complexity of the issue.
 Therefore, we must constantly monitor progress.
 “Once we identify which stones must be taken up the mountain, and check that both the mountain of the other and one’s own group are being climbed, then those stones that reach the top can be assembled into a bridge of trust between groups.”

 Commit to action.
-Melvin Dowd, a clinical phycologist, educator and biomedical ethicist, writes, “To sustain trust there must be committed action among all parties.
+Melvin Dowd, a clinical psychologist, educator and biomedical ethicist, writes, “To sustain trust there must be committed action among all parties.
 We make promises to each other and then hold each other accountable to the promises we made.”
-It is this step that connects change within and between individuals to the possibility of transformational change in society.
+It is this step that connects change within and between individuals to the possibility of transformative change in society.